 Good thing basil goes so well with tomatoes, right?

-We’re also making a lot of basil pesto, which I freeze in ice cube trays to enjoy throughout the year.
+We’re also making a lot of basil pesto (here’s my recipe), which I freeze in ice cube trays to enjoy throughout the year.
 I also make pesto with oregano, rosemary, chard, and really, most any green thing I find myself having too much of.
 If you know how to make basil pesto, you can pretty much figure out how to make any other version—but if you insist on a recipe, here are a few at The Kitchn and a few more from Saveur.
 There’s also this one for a watercress-like pesto from my friends at Live Gourmet.

 Meanwhile, seven sensational ways to enjoy all that amazing that pesto: